-Sometimes mistakes will have one clear cause, but more often its a series of events and circumstances that lead up to an accident.
-In SMS, we call those events and circumstances contributing factors.
+Sometimes mistakes will have one clear cause, but more often it's a series of events and circumstances that lead up to an accident.
+In the SMS, we call those events and circumstances contributing factors.

-Contributing factors are clearly identifiable elements of a SMS program that:
+Contributing factors are clearly identifiable elements of the conditions leading up to an event that:

 - Directly cause a mistake or